 HPD works to ensure that the City's investment in affordable housing goes toward building and preserving energy efficient, sustainable, and resilient buildings.
-Following a citywide vision for a more sustainable future, HPD ensures that the benefits of increased housing quality and lower utility costs improve the lives of affordable housing residents in New York City.
+Aligning with NYC's goals of carbon neutrality and climate resiliency, HPD ensures that our projects promote the health, safety, and prosperity of New Yorkers.

 The need for our work to mitigate and respond to multiple risks and everyday threats -- like the ill effects of climate change and housing affordability -- has never been more important.

 HPD Sustainability framework: An overview of HPD's requirements.

 Enterprise Green Communities Criteria (EGCC): The EGCC constitute the only comprehensive green building framework designed for affordable housing, prioritizing carbon reduction, community health and well-being, and ensuring that buildings "can withstand disasters that can upend lives and destroy whole communities."

 Solar Where Feasible: Projects financed by HPD are required to complete a Solar Feasibility Analysis and install solar where it is financially feasible.
 HPD has partnered with non-profit Solar One to create tools and provide free technical assistance to identify and optimize solar projects across HPD's portfolio.

 Benchmarking Protocol: As of February 1, 2016, buildings receiving HPD financing are required to benchmark and track utility usage for heating, electric, and water.

 Green Housing Preservation Program (GHPP): GHPP provides forgivable and no-interest loans for energy efficiency improvements, as well as low-interest loans for moderate rehabilitation.
 GHPP projects must reduce energy use by at least 20% but often exceed that goal.